klaytn/kips/KIPs/kip-81.md

 ## Expected Effect
 The proposed GC Voting method is expected to produce the following changes:
-- All members in Klaytn ecosystem grow together with credibility
+- All members in the Klaytn ecosystem grow together with credibility
-- Providing obligation and authority to GC motivates active participation in governance voting activities and the KLAY staking
+- Entrusting obligation and authority to GC members motivates active participation in governance voting activities and KLAY staking
 - Anyone can easily view the proposals and voting status through the governance portal.
-It encourages holders to participate and give responsibility and authority to GCs.
+It encourages holders to participate and give responsibility and authority to the GC members.
-- The Klaytn network can take a step closer to transparency and decentralized networks.
+- The Klaytn network can take a step closer to transparency and decentralization.

 ## Backward Compatibility
 n/a